Tabrisrp/rich-contact-widget/README.md

 *   You can add more types of the schema.org itemtype to better fit your business with the `rc_schema_types` filter.

 # Changelog
+## 1.4.3
+* Bugfix : the KML file didn't have the corresponding coordinates when an address was filled.
+Replaced custom code  with native wp_remote_get() function

+## 1.4.2
+* Compatibility test with WP 3.9 widget customizer
+* Small fixes

+## 1.4.1
+* Added German translation (Thanks to Patrick Niemann)

 ## 1.4
 * The plugin now creates a kml file and an associated sitemap file